PyRetri/PyRetri/docs/GETTING_STARTED.md

 The path of query set features and gallery set features is specified in the config file.

-Index the query set features by:
+After extracting gallery set features and query set features, you can index the query set features by:

 ```shell
 python3 main/index.py [-cfg ${config_file}]